 The Jabra Elite 4 Active True Wireless are better sport earbuds than the Sony WF-C700N Truly Wireless.
 Both buds are comfortable, lightweight, and well-built, but the Jabra are more resistant to the elements thanks to their IP57 rating, which protects them against brief immersion in water.
 The Sony's IPX4 rating only protects them against splashes, and they can still get damaged if briefly dropped in a nearby puddle.
 While the Jabra and Sony have the same continuous battery life, the Jabra's carrying case holds three charges compared to the Sony one, meaning you can use them for longer before recharging their case.

-These earbuds have a similar design to the Sony WF-C500 Truly Wireless.
-They're round buds with a sleek design and minimalist profile that doesn't protrude much from your ear.
-They come in four color variants: 'Black', 'White', 'Sage Green', and 'Lavender'.
+The Sony WF-C700N have a similar design to the Sony WF-C500 Truly Wireless.
+They're round buds with a monochromatic design and minimalist profile that doesn't protrude much from your ear.
+Unlike the more premium models in the brand's line-up, which use touchpads, these have physical buttons taking up the majority of the outer face of each bud's housing.
+They come in four color variants: 'Black,' 'White,' 'Sage Green,' and 'Lavender.'

-The Sony C700N are decently comfortable.
+The Sony WF-C700N are decently comfortable.
 While they're lightweight and fit deep in-ear, using the control scheme can put extra pressure on the buds and create a suction feeling in your ear canal.
-Fortunately, they come with three ear tip sizes to help you get the best fit possible.
+Because fit and comfort vary between everyone, the seams of the housing can be felt by some wearers.
+They come with three ear tip sizes to help you get the best fit possible.

-The control scheme is easy to learn and intuitive.
-The buttons have good clicky feedback; you can use them to switch between tracks, play and pause audio, and answer, reject, and end calls.
-Control remapping is done in their companion app but is limited to exchanging current inputs for ambient sound and volume controls.
+The Sony WF-C700N's control scheme is easy to learn and intuitive.
+Each bud has a single large button.
+The buttons have good clicky feedback and don't press in far or require much force.
+You can use the controls to skip tracks, play and pause audio, and answer, reject, and end calls.
+Control remapping is done in their companion app but is limited to trading default commands for listening modes and volume controls.
 Additionally, the buds only give input chimes when using ambient sound controls.

 On the left earbud: